This is the character page for the Darksiders series of videogames. At present, all characters are listed by faction.

 A corruption that has spread throughout the various Kingdoms, this substance and its creator serve as the primary antagonist of Darksiders II.
 Was originally Absalom, the leader and oldest of the Nephilim, who led his race to annihilate the populace of entire worlds.
 Upon seeing Eden being given to humanity, he felt the Nephilim were cheated out a world of their own and tried to take it by force, but four of the Nephilim turned on him and became the four Horsemen and wiped out the rest of the Nephilim, with Death personally finishing him off.
 His death, however, led to him become The Corruption.

 Could Have Avoided This Plot: He plays this off against Death when they first meet, claiming that had he joined the nephilim in their conquest, War would be fine and there'd be no Corruption.
-However, the Crowfather mentions that Corruption was created as a result of the nephilim's conquest.
+However, the Crowfather mentions that Corruption was created as a result of the nephilim's conquest and that said conquest would have destroyed all of Creation.

 Orcus on His Throne: Spends most of the game waiting behind the gate at the Well of Souls.
 When he is the Corruption, he doesn't need to move from there, his mere existence is a threat.